 3. The Reward

 Some countries might not offer sufficient public transport to live comfortably, requiring you to buy or rent a car/bike for the time you are there.
-This way the costs of living can turn out to be quite a bit higher than what you first expected.
+This way the cost of living can turn out to be quite a bit higher than you first expected.

 To me moving abroad is an amazing and very valuable experience.
-If I find the country interesting enough to move to I’d often settle for a smaller financial reward than I would expect back home.
+If I find the country interesting enough to move to, I’d often settle for a smaller financial reward than I would expect back home.
 I have worked for free food and accommodation, minimal pocket money and volunteered in several countries.
-Of course you do need some savings (or some other source of income such as in my case my online marketing company) but often life is cheap enough not to need too much.
+Of course, you do need some savings (or some other source of income such as in my case my online marketing company) but often life is cheap enough not to need too much.

 I find accommodation the most important thing: as long as the company takes care of that, you can keep the rest quite low budget.
 But of course this is up to you: are you willing to volunteer or work for a minimum compensation?

-4. The way out
+4. The Way Out

 I quite easily accept a new challenge abroad but I’m not naive about it.
 Things very often don’t work out the way you expected them to.
 The job can turn out to be a disaster or the country a place where you really don’t feel comfortable staying.
 That’s ok, as long as you came prepared.

 It might sound silly but I’ve lived in quite remote places and to know I can make my way back to the airport and wouldn’t have to rely on my boss or anyone else to make my way out of the country has always been important to me.

 Where in developed countries a credit card is good enough, in developing countries I’ll always make sure I have enough cash.

-Unfortunately I’ve heard stories from quite a few young travelers who did run out of money and I’m absolutely sure that my parents would have helped me out exactly the same way their parents had to help them out but I would prefer to never end up in a situation like that.
+Unfortunately I’ve heard stories from quite a few young travelers who did run out of money.
+And although I’m absolutely sure that my parents would have helped me out exactly the same way their parents had to help them out, I would prefer to never end up in a situation like that.

-So yes, you can try to find a good job and prepare yourself to make it into the best possible experience but I can guarantee that your move abroad won’t turn out exactly as you expected.
-So, my advice: be flexible, open to new experiences and enjoy the ride!
+Yes, you can try to find a good job abroad and prepare yourself to make it into the best possible experience.
+But I can guarantee that your move abroad won’t turn out exactly as you expected.